Eporedorix/Mosh_trainings/README.md

 #dont forget YAML is case sensitive and this is just a training dummy file
 ---
-Mosh-trainings-list:
+Mosh-trainings-list: [ "Docker", "GIT" ]
-  - GIT
-  - Docker

 Udemy-trainings-lis:
   - Kubernetes-CKA